ETFdb Logo

 Actively managed ETFs have higher fees than your normal index fund expense ratios, so investors expect actively managed ETFs to outperform or beat the market.
 As with any fund, that potential outperformance comes down to just how good the underlying managers are.
 Just as in the mutual fund world, there are plenty of stinker funds.
 However, there are managers and active ETFs that have beaten their respective benchmark indexes consistently – some by a wide margin.

-For example, the Peritus High Yield ETF (HYLD B-)–which bets on junk-bonds–beat its rival iShares iBoxx $ High Yield Corporate Bond (HYG B+) by almost 3% in 2012.
+For example, the Peritus High Yield ETF (HYLD B-)–which bets on junk-bonds–beat its rival iShares iBoxx $ High Yield Corporate Bond (HYG A-) by almost 3% in 2012.
 Not to mention, it also pays a much higher dividend.

 See also 101 High Yielding ETFs For Every Dividend Investor.

 Another example is the previously mentioned PIMCO Total Return ETF.
-According to Morningstar, since its launch, BOND has posted a total return of roughly 12% versus just 3% for the iShares Core Total US Bond Market ETF (AGG A) over the same time frame.
+According to Morningstar, since its launch, BOND has posted a total return of roughly 12% versus just 3% for the iShares Core Total US Bond Market ETF (AGG A-) over the same time frame.
 Additionally, it has also outperformed the PIMCO Total Return Mutual Fund by nearly 2% over the trailing one-year period (as of April 1, 2015).

 The Bottom Line